News Radio KMAN

-Kenneth Miller, 33, of Hutchinson, Kansas, was arrested while at the Riley County Police Department on January 6, 2017 at…
+William Correia, 33, of Manhattan, was arrested while at the Riley County Police Department yesterday morning.
+Correia was arrested on…

 Wamego Commissioners finish the year